 It is believed that Sun God is the father of Goddess Yamuna and this hot water spring is dedicated to the same god.
 The water temperature of this spring remains at 1900 F. The visiting devotees often bring rice and potatoes wrapped in a cloth to cook in these waters.

-Yamunotri is a remote area that is not directly connected to the rest of the country.
+Yamunotri in Uttarakhand is a remote area that is not directly connected to the rest of the country.
 Jolly Grant Airport in Dehradun is the nearest airbase that connects Yamunotri with the rest of India.
 Joshimath is the nearest railhead from Yamunotri.
 Taxis and buses are easily accessible from both, airport and railway station.

 Yamunotri has no dedicated airport but the nearest one is in Dehradun known as Jolly Grant Airport which is 198 kilometers away from the destination.
 Helicopter service, buses, and taxis are available from Dehradun to Yamunotri.